cauthu/shadow-browser-plugin/newweb/DEV-NOTES.md

   the semantics of type) and an `id` (of integral type)

 * the `generic_ipc_channel` sits on top of a `generic_message_channel`
-  and provides additional features:
+  and provides features:

-      * a `call` message is a message where the
+      * a general/notification message (underneath it is one without an `id`)

+      * a `call` message is a message where the user wants a response. all this can be implemented with general notifications, but the `call()` api of the `generic_ipc_channel` is more convenient: the user can specify the expected type of the return/reply/response message, provide a callback when the response message is received, or times out. underneath, the channel specifies a message/call `id` when it sends the message to the other end.

+      * the other end will be notified of the call with the id, and when it replies by calling `reply()` it will include the `id` so that the channel can link this message as response to earlier call.

 ### logging